-After living in Angola for 3 years, we got to know the country very well and want to share with you our best Angola travel tips with
+After living in Angola for three years, we got to know the country very well and want to share with you our best Angola travel tips with

-Angola isn’t the first place anyone remembers when thinking about traveling or vacations!
+Angola isn’t the first place anyone remembers when considering traveling or vacations!
 It’s very difficult to travel, expensive and dangerous.
 Yet, it receives many travelers, almost all of them business travelers.

 Everything about Angola and the Locals

 #1 Where is Angola?
-Angola is located is located in Southern Africa and it’s bordered by Namibia (South), Zambia (East) and both Congos (north)!
+Angola is located in Southern Africa, and it’s bordered by Namibia (South), Zambia (East), and both Congos (north)!
 The enclave of Cabinda is the only part of Angola that borders the Republic of Congo.
 To the West, Angola is bathed by the South Atlantic Ocean.

 #2 It’s a huge country!
-The seventh largest of Africa and the 22nd in the World!
+The seventh largest in Africa and the 22nd in the World!
 Despite this, it has a relatively small population, only about 25 Million which makes Angola very sparsely populated!
-It has one of the lowest population density in the world.
+It has one of the lowest population densities in the world.

-#3 In such a big country like Angola, the climate varies a lot, from tropical in the north, subtropical in the interior south and center, desert in the Namibe region… However, in general, we can say that it has two seasons: a dry colder season (May to September) and hot rainy season (October to April).
+#3 In such a big country like Angola, the climate varies a lot, from tropical in the north, subtropical in the interior south and center, and desert in the Namibe region… However, in general, we can say that it has two seasons: a dry, colder season (May to September) and a hot, rainy season (October to April).

-In Angola, the dry colder season is called Cacimbo.
-You should be aware that when we say colder it just means that isn’t scorching hot!
+In Angola, the dry, colder season is called Cacimbo.
+You should be aware that when we say colder, it just means that it isn’t scorching hot!
 You can easily go to the beach during Cacimbo.

 #4 Angola used to be a Portuguese Colony and only became independent in 1975.
-After the independence, it had almost 30 years of Civil War.
-And even before 1975, Angola was at war for independence for more than a decade.
+After independence, it had almost 30 years of Civil War.
+And even before 1975, Angola was at war for independence for over a decade.
 That’s 40+ years of war…

 #5 The official language of Angola is Portuguese.
-Although several other local languages are spoken in Angola, Kikongo, Kimbundu, and Umbundu.
+However, several other local languages are spoken in Angola, Kikongo, Kimbundu, and Umbundu.
 These are considered co-official languages.

-#8 Despite its huge oil reservoirs Angola is a very poor (107th) and underdeveloped country.
-On top of this, It also has a really high unequal distribution of wealth, meaning that there are a few people really really rich and most of the population is very poor.
+#8 Despite its substantial oil reservoirs, Angola is a very poor (107th) and underdeveloped country.
+On top of this, It also has a really high unequal distribution of wealth, meaning that there are a few people really really rich, and most of the population is very poor.
 Furthermore, education and Health are also really bad.

-Due to the oil industry, Angolan Economy has really grown in the last 15 years but it still has a long way to come.
+Due to the oil industry, Angolan Economy has really grown in the last 15 years, but it still has a long way to go.
 Many infrastructures were almost completely destroyed in the wars and are still being rebuilt.

-#9 The vast majority of the Angolan are Black (Ovimbundu, Ambundu, and Bakongo mostly) and some mixed race.
-There is also a huge presence of foreigners in Angola, mostly in Luanda.
+#9 Most of the Angolans are black (Ovimbundu, Ambundu, and Bakongo mostly), and some are mixed race.
+There is also a considerable presence of foreigners in Angola, mostly in Luanda.
 The foreigners are mainly Portuguese and Chinese.
-However, you can easily find Americans, French, Indian, Lebanese, Brazilians and many other.
+However, you can easily find Americans, French, Indian, Lebanese, Brazilian, and many others.

-#11 The biggest shopping in Angola is the streets of Luanda.
-You can see streets sellers everywhere in Luanda and they will sell you everything.
-Think of an object and I have probably seen it in the streets!
+#11 The biggest shopping in Angola is on the streets of Luanda.
+You can see street sellers everywhere in Luanda, and they will sell you everything.
+Think of an object, and I have probably seen it in the streets!
 From toilet seats to food and drinks, from car parts to invoice books and tennis shoes or clothes… It’s really incredible.

 Travel in Angola and Tourism